The Nest

 How Can You Tell If Your Property Could Be Further Developed?

-New York City is pretty fussy about how your can develop your buildings.
-Because air rights are such a hot topic in this city, the government went so far as to create a regularly-updated map that illustrates where those rightstower in nyc currently rest and where buildings got marked as “totally done.”
+New York City is pretty fussy about how buildings can be developed.
+Because air rights are such a hot topic in this city, the government created a regularly updated map illustrating where those rightstower in nyc currently rest and where buildings are marked as “totally done.”

-The Zoning Resolution (ZR) of the City of New York determines the extent of permitted development rights for each zoning lot.
+The City of New York’s zoning resolution (ZR) determines the extent of permitted development rights for each zoning lot.
 Specifically, the Zoning Resolution regulates the size, height, setbacks, lot coverage, and yards of buildings and other structures in NYC.

-Honestly, it’s not like you can sell your rights the way that most people would oil rights.
-There are three standard methods by that air rights in NYC get transferred.
+Honestly, it’s not like you can sell your rights like most people would oil rights.
+There are three standard methods by which air rights in NYC are transferred.
 Each has its process, often assisted by lawyers:

-1. Zoning Mergers.
-These occur when two building owners decide to join their property into one contiguous area.
-When this happens, their air rights are compounded.
-So, instead of two 6-story additions, they could make one sizeable 12-story addition.
+1. Zoning Mergers occur when two building owners join their property into one contiguous area.
+Their air rights are compounded, so instead of two 6-story additions, they could make one sizeable 12-story addition.

 2. Special Purpose Transfers.
 These occur when building owners from non-connected buildings transfer their rights to create a particular interest tower or similar usage item.
 For example, this was a thing for the Hudson Yards.

 3. Landmark Transfers.
-If you want to be a socialite and create a new landmark, you can do a landmark transfer.
-This allows you to sell your air rights, so the landmark gets built, often as an act of generosity.
+You can do a landmark transfer to be a socialite and create a new landmark.
+This allows you to sell your air rights so the landmark gets built, often as an act of generosity.

 How Are Air Rights in NYC Labeled?